Minna937/realtime-chat/README.md

 # or
 pnpm dev
 ```

-- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-- You can start editing the page by modifying `app/page.tsx`.
+7. You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
-- This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.